 Distance Counseling in Georgia

-As a Distance Credentialed Counselor, I am trained to offer distance video counseling for individuals who are a good fit living throughout Georgia only.
-This video counseling can be used for brief therapy, longer term individual therapy sessions, in between in person sessions and for obtaining your letters if needed.
+As a Distance Credentialed Counselor, I am trained to offer distance video counseling for individuals living throughout Georgia.
+Use video counseling for brief therapy, longer term individual sessions, in between in person sessions and for obtaining your letters.
 Often clients living in more rural areas of Georgia, do not have access to LGBTQIA and gender affirming therapists.
 I offer this service to allow therapy to be the most convenient possible for my clients.
-I use a HIPPA compliant video service, HIPPA compliant emailing, phone and text to take the most steps possible to ensure your privacy.
+I use a HIPPA compliant video service, emailing, phone and text to take the most steps to ensure your privacy.
 Please contact me for a free consultation for distance counseling.